eradiate/eradiate/docs/rst/user_guide/data/solar_irradiance_spectrum_data_sets.rst

   \phi_{\lambda}(T) = \frac{\pi R^2}{D^2} L_{\lambda} (T)

-the radius of the blackbody (:math:`R`) is set to the solar radius constant (695.7e6 km) and the distance of the blackbody to the Earth (:math:`D`) is set to 1 astronomical unit (149.5978707e6 km) which is the Sun-Earth average distance.
+the radius of the blackbody (:math:`R`) is set to the solar radius constant (:math:`695.7 \cdot 10^6` km) and the distance of the blackbody to the Earth (:math:`D`) is set to 1 astronomical unit (:math:`149.5978707 \cdot 10^6` km) which is the average Sun-Earth distance.
 The wavelength range extends from 280 nm to 2400 nm to cover Eradiate's wavelength range.
 Reference:
 :cite:`Liou2002IntroductionAtmosphericRadiation`.

 ``meftah_2017``